extratone/bilge/drafts/On Drafts and Obsidian.md

 ## Backwards Compatibility

+I’m writing this portion from a first-generation [iPad Air](https://en.m.wikipedia.org/wiki/IPad_Air) I just inherited, which dates back to late 2013 and iOS 9.
+I’ve found some surprising delights within its last supported OS - 12.5.5 - and one of them has been Drafts’ support of that OS, up to Drafts version 26.3.5.
+(I just switched back to my 12 Pro Max and found everything instantly synced.)
+Most of the features I’m using in Drafts 31 on the latter device are still present.
+All of my actions and their corresponding keyboard shortcuts function and all of my themes are present, as are, naturally, my 1600+ drafts.
+As I noted in the Tweet embedded above, this all took less than ten minutes to sync *while I was doing other tasks*.

+The threshold of this backwards compatibility lies somewhere between iOS 9 and 12 - I know because I was *not* able to download Drafts on the iPhone 4S recently given to me by a friend.
+Unfortunately, my purchases of pre-5.0 Drafts versions are on another Apple account for which I no longer have the password.

 ---

 [1] Usually of a much more directed sort.
 [2] Yes, a real shot.
 I promise.
 [3] Consider that Drafts creator, Greg Pierce, also *invented* x-callback-urls.
 [4] Those actions can be examined: [Drakesville](https://actions.getdrafts.com/a/1wR) & [SMS Drakesville](https://actions.getdrafts.com/a/1wS).
+[5] I realize this seems like ridiculous criteria, but Drafts is breathtaking.